Adler-real/Better_ContentWarning/README.md

   - Oxygen refill in the Driving Bell 🎈️ 🔔️

-- Emotes are Free in the Store 🛍️!
+- You have a Emote Wheel 😄️! <small>(also Emotes are Free in the Store 🛍️)</small>

+  - You can Open the Emote Wheel by Pressing/Holding `C`

+- More Items 🛍️!

 - Buy a Boombox with Music and Meme Sounds 🔊️!